Dnhatsave/laravelCrudApi/readme.md

 After that install all dependencies with `npm install`

-for the database use php artisan migrate `php artisan migrate`
+for the database use `php artisan migrate`

 # Well Done!